lana-bu/u-share_notes_webapp/README.md

 # u-share_notes_webapp
 U-Share Notes is a platform designed to help university students share and discover academic notes with ease.
+We used the Django web framework to use Python code for the back-end and connect it seamlessly with the front-end.
 Our group designed this web app for our CIS 376 (Software Engineering II) term project.

-## Quality Checks
+## Testing
-- `python3 manage.py check`
-- `pytest`
-- `pytest --cov`

-## Test Setup
+### Test Setup
 Install the Python dependencies before running the quality checks:

 ```bash
 python3 -m pip install -r requirements.txt
 ```

+### Quality Checks
+- `python3 manage.py check`
+- `pytest`
+- `pytest --cov`

 ## Sources
 ### Code Help